um-acs/acs_docs/docs/user-guide/1-quickstart.rst

 You need:

-- an active CaneID;
-- access to Pegasus or Triton;
+- an active IDSC account with access to Pegasus or Triton;
 - the name of an approved LSF project;
 - access to that project's scratch directory; and
 - a connection method provided for your account, such as the University of